danielcompton/ring-ip-whitelist/README.md

       (ip/wrap-ip-whitelist {:cidrs ["8.8.4.4" "210.50.2.0/30" "::1/128"})))
 ```

-`wrap-ip-whitelist` takes a map of configuration options
+`wrap-ip-whitelist` takes a map of configuration options.
+Only `:cidrs` is required.

 * `:cidrs`: a whitelist of CIDR strings or IP addresses.
 IP addresses are treated as a CIDR for a single address (e.g. a /32 for an IPv4 address).
 If the list is inside an atom then the whitelist will be updated when the atom changes.
 * `:ip-fn`: function to extract the IP address.
 Defaults to `:remote-addr`.
 * `:error-response`: Response to return if request is not authorised.
 Defaults to a 403 Not Authorized response.
-* `:allow-access?`: An additional function that can be provided if IP whitelisting fails but more checking is needed before denying access.
-Takes a request argument, returns true if the request should be allowed, else false."
+* `:allow-access?`: An additional function that can be called if IP whitelisting fails but more checking is needed before denying access.
+The function takes a request argument, returns truthy if the request should be allowed, otherwise it will be denied."

 CIDR ranges shouldn't be too large.
 The current implementation generates every IP address in the CIDR range.
 This is fine for a smallish number of IP addresses in the whitelist, and keeps the implementation simple and fast.
 The tradeoff is memory space.
 Don't use this to whitelist the whole world unless you want to run out of memory very shortly afterwards.